dgop92/speech2diet/speech2nutrition/README.md

 pytest -v
 ```

-- Food extraction service: To get the performance metrics of this component run the following command
+- Food extraction service: To get the component performance metrics, run the following command.

 ```bash
 python -m tests.food_extraction.execute_performance_metrics
 ```

+Unit tests cannot be write for this component because the results are not completely deterministic as its using LLMs.

-A folder in `tests\data\fe_results` will be created with the results of the performance metrics for each test set
+A folder in `tests\data\fe_results` will be created with the results of the performance metrics for each test set.
+Test sets are located in `tests/food_extraction/test_sets`

-## Entry Points
+## How to run

 You can execute this service in different ways: